ianquigley-sap/fiori-innovation-day-hands-on/exercises/ex3/README.md

 ## Exercise 3.1 Generate your app

 Navigate to you explorer in the business application studio and look for the **TravelScenario.png** picture.
-Double click on the picture to see the preview.
+Click on the picture to see the preview.

 ![image](ex3img1.png)